Custom Knee Ankle Foot Orthotic

 Since KAFO's are often complicated appliances a fitting appointment is required to address the intricacies of fit and function.
 At your dispensing appointment, our Certified Orthotist will ensure that the orthotic fit is correct in any shoes that you bring with you at your dispensing appointment, explain the wearing protocol, and offer information on any additional modalities appropriate for treating your condition.

 While the correction provided may take some time to get used to, the KAFO should not be painful.
 We provide a follow-up appointment after two weeks to make sure the fit and function are working for you.
-We also recommend that you book a follow-up appointment if you experience any redness or bruising, if your feet and/or legs change in size or if you experience a re-occurrence of pain.
-Our Orthotist can reassess your situation and determine the best course of treatment, which could include modifying the KAFO we provided for you, or making new ones.
+We also recommend that you book a follow-up appointment if you experience pain when using your KAFO.
+Our Certified Orthotist can reassess your situation and determine the best course of treatment, which could include modifying the KAFO we provided for you, or making new ones.

 Velcro straps on your KAFO need to be kept clear of lint and generally need replacing every year or so.
 There is a fee for this service for which we are happy to provide you a quote.